 Among psychologists behaviorism was even more popular than among philosophers.
 In addition to Pavlov, Skinner, Thorndike, and Watson, the list of behaviorists among psychologists included, among others, E. C. Tolman (1886–1959), C. L. Hull (1884–52), and E. R. Guthrie (1886–1959).
 Tolman, for example, wrote that “everything important in psychology … can be investigated in essence through the continued experimental and theoretical analysis of the determiners of rat behavior at a choice point in a maze” (1938, p.
 34).

 Behaviorism generated a type of therapy, known as behavior therapy (see Rimm and Masters 1974; Erwin 1978).
 It developed behavior management techniques for autistic children (see Lovaas and Newsom 1976) and token economies for the management of chronic schizophrenics (see Stahl and Leitenberg 1976).
-It fueled discussions of how best to understand the behavior of nonhuman animals, the relevance of laboratory study to the natural environmental occurrence of behavior, and whether there is built-in associative bias in learning (see Schwartz and Lacey 1982).
+It fueled discussions of how best to understand the behavior of nonhuman animals and of the relevance of laboratory study to the natural environmental occurrence of animal behavior (see Schwartz and Lacey 1982).

 Behaviorism stumbled upon various critical difficulties with some of its commitments.
 One difficulty is confusion about the effects of reinforcement on behavior (see Gallistel 1990).
 In its original sense, a stimulus such as food is a reinforcer only if its presentation increases the frequency of a response in a type of associative conditioning known as operant conditioning.
 A problem with this definition is that it defines reinforcers as stimuli that change behavior.
-The presentation of food, however, may have no observable effect on response frequency with respect to food even in cases in which an animal is food deprived.
-Rather, response frequency can be associated with an animal's ability to identify and remember temporal or spatial properties of the circumstances in which a stimulus (say, food) is presented.
-This and other difficulties prompted changes in behaviorism's commitments and new directions of research.
+The presentation of food, however, may have no observable effect on response frequency with respect to food even in cases in which an animal is food deprived or hungry.
+Rather, response frequency can be associated with an animal’s ability to identify and remember temporal or spatial properties of the circumstances in which a stimulus (say, food) is presented.
+This and other difficulties prompted changes in behaviorism’s commitments and new directions of research.
 One alternative direction has been the study of the role of short term memory in contributing to reinforcement effects on the so-called trajectory of behavior (see Killeen 1994).